TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/dashboard.md

 <details>
 <summary>Deprecation of http_server_options.prefer_server_ciphers</summary>

-This option has been marked as deprecated due to its obsolescence in upstream dependencies.
-Users are advised to remove this configuration from their setups as it will no longer have any effect in future releases.
+This option has been marked as deprecated due to its obsolescence in the underlying library functions used by Tyk.
+Users are advised to remove this configuration from their setups as it no longer has any effect.
 </details>
 </li>
 </ul>